 Related: The Best Cold-Brew Coffee Makers

-What We Like: Conical burrs, 15 grind settings plus micro settings, one-touch start timer remembers your last settings
+What We Love: Conical burrs, 15 grind settings plus micro settings, one-touch start timer remembers previous settings

-What We Don't Like: Pricey, cleaning brush not included
+What We Don't Love: Pricey, cleaning brush not included

 Known for its sleek and stylish kitchen tools, OXO’s conical burr coffee grinder is popular among coffee drinkers.
 It has many of the same features as premium models with a more reasonable price tag.